 One reason you might want to consider moving to a host like Kinsta is that our platform runs in an isolated software container that contains all of the software resources required to run the site (Linux, NGINX, PHP, MySQL).
 This means that the software that runs each site is 100% private and is not shared, even between your own sites.
 This greatly reduces the chance of seeing a 502 bad gateway error.
 We aren’t running aggressive kill scripts like some shared hosts are.
 And even if one of your sites does happen to go down, it won’t impact your other sites.

 Another reason you could see a 502 gateway error with your host is also due to the fact that the server is simply not reachable, either because it is down or there is no connectivity.
 In this case, it is recommended to check your WordPress host’s status page or open a support ticket.

-5. Temporarily Disable CDN
+5. Temporarily Disable CDN or Firewall

 This can also occur sometimes with providers that provide DDoS protection and mitigation or fully proxy services like Cloudflare, as they have extra firewalls in-between.
 We have noticed that this happens once in a while on the Cloudflare free plan.
 Unfortunately, since Cloudflare is a fully proxy service, there is no quick way to simply disable it.

 However, before you go blaming Cloudflare, it is important to know that there are two different types of 502 bad gateway errors variations with Cloudflare as seen below:

 If you see the following screen, this is actually a problem on Cloudflare’s end, in which case you should reach out to them for support.
 You can also check Cloudflare’s status page to see if they’re currently experiencing an outage.